maksimchudakov/NASA-Log-Analysis-Pipeline/README.md

 * **Monitoring & Viz:** **Grafana** (Infrastructure Health Dashboards)
 * **Data Engineering:** Time-Series Resampling, ETL Pipelines, CSV Data Sources
 * **SRE Focus:** Post-Mortem Analysis, Error Budgeting (SLO/SLI), Incident Detection

+Data Source: This project utilizes the NASA HTTP Access Log dataset (August 1995).
+Due to file size constraints on GitHub, the raw access.log is not included in this repository.
+It can be downloaded directly from the [NASA / University of Saskatchewan dataset archive].